 Sexual energy according to Alice Stockham when well directed, heals sensitive nerves, vitalizes the blood and restores tissue.
 Apart from individual healing the couple also transmits this love to the community and societal order and harmony is realized.
 That is why Kenyatta said, Nguīko was the foundation stone upon which the Gikuyu society was built and why for lack of Nguīko modern society is experiencing all manner of calamities.

-The idea today would be to redeem sex from the great depths of violent “Bang!
-Bang! thank you mom or whatever” it has descended through western influence.
+The idea today would be to redeem sex from the great depths it has descended of animal “Bang!
+Bang! thank you mom or whatever”, through Western influence.
+Redeem it also from fear, guilt and shame wrought by influence of silly Western religion.
 We must re-anchor sex on worship and as a divine and sacred act in order to heal not just our individual lives but society in general.
 Within the Gikuyu home sex was “The Great Sacrifice”.
 Kigongona Kia Mucii.

 <a href=”http://www.sexarchive.info/GESUND/ARCHIV/GUS/KIKUYU.HTM“>More on nguīko